 Next, prep the rest of your ingredients and add them all to a large mixing bowl.

-Use a ⅓ measuring cup, scoop and press the tuna mixture into the cup so it’s packed in good.
+Use a ⅓ measuring cup, scoop, and press the tuna mixture into the cup so it’s packed in well.

 Turn the tuna cake out into the palm of your hand, keeping its shape from the measuring cup.